Getting Started

 Transcripts

-Official transcripts must be submitted with the application to the ADN Program.
-Please submit one set with the application and one set to Admissions and Records.
 NOTE: The ADN admissions specialist does not evaluate transcripts or prerequisites prior to receiving completed applications, this is a function of the main SRJC Counseling Department.

 Program Selection Process

 Eligibility to enter the Nursing Program is determined by the Chancellor's Formula which is a composite score calculated by (a) overall degree applicable college GPA in the last five years, (b) the most recent letter grade for English 1A or its equivalent, (c) core science (anatomy, physiology, and microbiology) GPA, and (d) core science repetition.
 Course repetition is defined as repeating a course within five years prior to the fall semester of the application cycle due to a previous grade of “A-F”, NC, No Pass, or “W”.
-Students will be required to have a composite score of at least 80% to be admitted to the program.

 (Note: The core science classes and English 1A course must be completed with a letter grade of "C" or higher before the application screening period closes in order to enter scores into the formula.)